krishnakumarkp/go-basic-training/13-interface/uses_of_interface.md

-# in object oriented programming a interface is a common means for unrealted objects to communicate with each other.
+# in object oriented programming a interface is a common means for unrelated objects to communicate with each other.

 ```go